Marriage & Property Ownership: Who Owns What?

 Community Property States

 If you live in a community property state, the rules are more complicated.
 Community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
-In Alaska, spouses can opt in to the community property system by signing an agreement designating specific assets as community property.
+In Alaska and Tennessee, spouses can opt in to the community property system by signing an agreement designating specific assets as community property.

 Generally, in community property states, money earned by either spouse during marriage and all property bought with those earnings are considered community property that is owned equally by husband and wife.
 Likewise, debts incurred during marriage are generally debts of the couple.
 At the death of one spouse, his or her half of the community property goes to the surviving spouse unless he or she left a will that directs otherwise.